Super Bowl 2019 ads so far: Watch them here

-Super Bowl commercials are sometimes remembered far better than the big game itself.
-Everyone recalls the introduction of Apple's Macintosh computer in 1984 and the Budweiser Whassup? guys, for example.
+Super Bowl commercials sometimes have more staying power than the big game itself.
+Everyone remembers the introduction of Apple's Macintosh computer in 1984 and the Budweiser Whassup? guys, for example.
 Iconic ads like these start conversations and spark trends nationwide.

 What's coming this year, when the Los Angeles Rams take on the New England Patriots on Feb.
 3?
-AdAge has a preview of companies that have bought ad space, including Walt Disney, dating app Bumble and home security system SimpliSafe.
 Here's what we've seen of the big Super Bowl ads so far.
-We'll add to this story often as news develops.
+We'll add to this story often as more commercials show up.

 Zoe Kravitz goes ASMR for Michelob